liogiu2/Camelot-Wrapper/README.md

 The documentation is under construction.

 ## Installation
-To have it working correcly, a Camelot Wrapper needs to be launched in combination with the [EM-Glue](https://github.com/liogiu2/EM-Glue) platform.
-Please check the README of that repository to successfully launch this software.

-(For future developments)
 Install the latest version of the [YarnSpinner-Console](https://github.com/YarnSpinnerTool/YarnSpinner-Console) program ```ysc```.
 This will be used by the conversation manager to compile the ```.yarn``` files containing the conversation files.
 Then install the [YarnRunner-Python](https://github.com/relaypro-open/YarnRunner-Python)
 ```
 pip install git+https://github.com/relaypro-open/YarnRunner-Python@v0.2.1#egg=yarnrunner_python
 ```

+To have it working correcly, a Camelot Wrapper needs to be launched in combination with the [EM-Glue](https://github.com/liogiu2/EM-Glue) platform.
+Please check the README of that repository to successfully launch this software.

 ## Usage
 Please contact [Giulio Mori](https://github.com/liogiu2) for any questions about how is it used.